Preparing Voluntary Self-Disclosures: Requirements, Best Practices, and Pitfalls to Avoid

 - Business professionals who may want to gain a better understanding of VSDs

-This webinar will provide PowerPoint slides and include live video and commentary from Olga Torres, who counsels clients on compliance with the International Traffic in Arms Regulations (ITAR), the U.S. Export Administration Regulations (EAR), and the various embargo and sanctions programs administered by the Office of Foreign Assets Control (OFAC).
+This webinar will provide PowerPoint slides and include commentary from Olga Torres, who counsels clients on compliance with the International Traffic in Arms Regulations (ITAR), the U.S. Export Administration Regulations (EAR), and the various embargo and sanctions programs administered by the Office of Foreign Assets Control (OFAC).
 She regularly represents clients before the U.S. Department of State Directorate of Defense Trade Controls (DDTC), U.S. Department of Commerce Bureau of Industry and Security (BIS), and the U.S. Department of the Treasury.

 - Internet (broadband recommended)